surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b84cdf8d077562656baf6f5c2d08d36c54abc760/images/New_version5/TD_Visu_Image26.png)
  <b><font color = "Black"> Image 25</b>

-  To change the selected color or edit the color, you can put hexstring such as #6d9ac7, or color name, such as darkblue into the color value box at the bottom of the picker.
+  To change the selected color or to edit the color, you can put hexstring such as #6d9ac7, or color name, such as darkblue into the color value box at the bottom of the picker.
   ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/180ee79d0c233ce60042245d66c6a69bbed52fe2/images/New_version5/TD_Visu_Image27.png)

 <b><font color = "Black"> Image 26</b>